 The Daikin Festival features live entertainment such as drumming demonstrations, hot-air balloon rides, cultural displays including traditional calligraphy, and an art contest.
 Admission is for everyone and includes free food and entertainment!

-The Alabama Jubilee Hot-Air Balloon Classic is the oldest hot-air balloon race in the mid-South.
-It started in Decatur, Alabama in 1978 and today draws about 60 pilots from 20 states for two days of competition during the annual Memorial Day holiday weekend while also serving as a must-attend community event that attracts visitors from all over America.
+The Alabama Jubilee Hot-Air Balloon Classic is the oldest hot air balloon race in the mid-South.
+It started in Decatur, Alabama in 1978 and today draws about 60 pilots from 20 states for two days of competition during the annual Memorial Day weekend while also serving as a must-attend community event that attracts visitors from all over America.

 The River Clay Fine Arts Festival (River Clay) brings together people from across the region to celebrate visual arts in all its forms.
 The juried fine art festival includes an artist market, artist demonstrations, children's art activities, and student exhibits at a picturesque setting at Decatur City Hall.